iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 Using SQL for data extraction, Power Query for transformation, and a star-schema data model, the dashboard enables fast, cross-dimensional slicing by product, city, promotion, and time.
 KPIs are powered by DAX measures and updated dynamically through filters and drilldowns

+---

 🛠️ Tools & Technologies

 • MS SQL Server – Data extraction and querying
 • Power Query – ETL, data cleaning, transformation
 • Power BI – Dashboarding, DAX measures, visual analytics

+---

 🧪 Technical Approach
-Data Engineering & Modeling
+Data Engineering, Modeling & Data Preparation

+This project follows a structured business intelligence pipeline, ensuring that all reported metrics are accurate, traceable, and decision-ready.

-• Built a centralized fact table with one-to-many relationships to dimension tables (Product, Customer, Promotion, Calendar) using a star schema.
+I designed a star schema data model with a centralized fact table connected via **one-to-many** relationships to multiple dimension tables (Product, Customer, Promotion, Calendar) along with **single directional filtering**.
+This architecture enables efficient slicing.

-• Implemented transaction-level validation tables to reconcile raw records with aggregated KPIs, ensuring trust in reported metrics.
+To guarantee analytical trust, I implemented transaction-level validation tables that reconcile raw records with aggregated KPIs.
+This step ensures that all dashboard metrics are mathematically correct and auditable.
-• Standardized formats, handled missing values, and derived calculated fields using Power Query

-Data Cleaning & Feature Engineering (Power Query)

-Raw transactional sales data often contains missing values, inconsistent pricing, and incomplete promotion logic.
-To ensure analytical accuracy and business trust, I implemented a structured data cleaning and feature engineering pipeline inside Power Query.
+All transformations, cleaning steps, and feature engineering were implemented using Power Query, allowing the dataset to be standardized, structured, and optimized for BI reporting..

 1. Discount Percentage Mapping

-The dataset did not contain an explicit discount percentage column.
-Instead, discounts were inferred using Promotion IDs.
+he dataset did not contain a dedicated numerical discount percentage column.
+Instead, discount information was embedded inside a Price Reduction Type field, which consisted of a mix of text and numbers (e.g., “Buy One Get One Free”, “20% Discount”).

+To standardize this, I first created a discount mapping logic and then brought the cleaned discount values into the fact table using a Merge Query with a Left Outer Join.

 I created a conditional logic mapping: